It can be quite distressing to learn that whilst pregnant or on maternity leave your job status has changed to ‘at risk of becoming redundant’.

-So in short you can be made redundant whilst pregnant, but we recommend that you pay careful attention to the circumstances and the business rationale you are given to why you are being made redundant and in particular what the business appears to be doing to protect you and your job.
+In short it means you can be made redundant whilst pregnant, but we recommend that you pay careful attention to the circumstances and the business rationale you are given to why you are being made redundant and in particular what the business appears to be doing to protect you and your job.

 At the time of writing the government is proposing significant changes to legislation to extend the existing protection to pregnant women and new mothers.
 This might mean the ‘priority’ for suitable alternative jobs is extended to those that have declared they are pregnant, those who have returned to work in the previous six months after maternity leave and even adoptive parents.

-If you have a question about your rights on maternity or on redundancy, download the HR Solver app today for free and initiate chat with our HR experts.
+If you have any questions or need help with a maternity or redundancy situation, download the HR Solver app today and chat with our HR experts.